Family Therapy

 What family therapy techniques will you use?

-My therapy practice is integrative, and each family is unique, so I always draw from various techniques and approaches that I feel would be most effective.
+My therapy practice is integrative, and each group is unique, so I always draw from various techniques and approaches that I feel would be most effective.
 When we meet, and I learn more about you and what you are looking for, I will go over the possible approaches and combinations of methods I am leaning toward.

-How long will family therapy take?
+How long will family counseling take?

 How often will we meet?

 I like to start family therapy with weekly sessions for at least 3-4 weeks to fully understand what you are looking for and the history of your relationships.
-After that, we can discuss the frequency of family therapy sessions and what works best for your goals and schedules.
+After that, we can discuss the frequency of sessions and what works best for your goals and schedules.

 Will we meet virtually or in-person?

-Family therapy can be powerful and quite effective, and it should not be a mystery whether it is working – we will set measurable and clear goals at the start, and as we progress, we will check in to make sure therapy is working to help you reach them.
+Family counseling can be powerful and quite effective, and it should not be a mystery whether it is working – we will set measurable and clear goals at the start, and as we progress, we will check in to make sure therapy is working to help you reach them.

 Other Questions?